ngocuong0105/dendron-wiki/vault/interviews.Negotiation.md

 id: wq47kompa7e6bb61ovt4rug
 title: Negotiation
 desc: ''
-updated: 1658906856814
+updated: 1658931297293
 created: 1658763383237
 ---
-General rules to follow:
+General tips:
 - when they give offer, thank and ask **straight away** whether it is negotiable - sets expectations that you need more.
 - use closing deal quickly to get raises, i.e. say I would stop interviewing if you offer x
-- always show interest in the company, pravene na nedostupen is 5th grade
+- always show interest in the company
 - competing offers always help...
 - you need to click with the recruiter
 - search for opportunities to have casual chats/laughs